 Ahmedabad is all set to host the Centenary edition of The Commonwealth Games in 2030.
-This marks the return of the Games to India after two decades, after Delhi hosted it in the year 2010.
-This aligns with Gujarat’s broader vision of positioning Ahmedabad as a global sports hub, in addition to being a business hub, and to fuel its ambition to bid for the 2036 Olympic Games.
-Prima facie, being the host to the CWG would mean the following direct impacts:
+This marks the return of the Games to India after two decades, after Delhi hosted the event in 2010.
+The announcement is expected to have a significant impact on the Ahmedabad real estate market, while supporting Gujarat’s broader vision of positioning Ahmedabad as a global sports and business hub, along with its ambition to bid for the 2036 Olympic Games.

 - Massive public investment in roads, metro, BRTS, utilities, and urban beautification, particularly around Motera, GIFT City, and key transport corridors.

-- Development of the Sardar Vallabhbhai Patel Sports Enclave, with the Narendra Modi Stadium, new aquatics center, football stadiums, indoor arenas, and an athletes’ village for about 3,000 participants, creating a new epicenter for real estate activity in North-West Ahmedabad.
+- Development of the Sardar Vallabhbhai Patel Sports Enclave, featuring the Narendra Modi Stadium, new aquatics centre, football stadiums, indoor arenas, and an athletes’ village for around 3,000 participants, creating a new epicentre for real estate growth in Ahmedabad.

 Effect of the CWG on the real estate market in Delhi NCR in 2010: